Juknum/UTBM-Internship-Report/README.md

 ```

 > **Note**
-> You may also want to use this repository as a template, you can do it by clicking on the `Use this template` button or by clicking [here](https://github.com/new?template_name=UTBM-Internship-Report&template_owner=Juknum).
+> You may also want to use this repository as a template.
+You can do this by clicking on the `Use this template` button or by clicking [here](https://github.com/new?template_name=UTBM-Internship-Report&template_owner=Juknum).

 #### Part A: LaTeX distribution

-You will need a LaTeX distribution to compile this project locally, here is a list of tested and working distributions for this project:
+You will need a LaTeX distribution to compile this project locally.
+Here is a list of tested and working distributions for this project:

 <table>
 <tr>